to Shawn Nally Endodontics

 Dr. Shawn R. Nally has been practicing endodontics in Greenville, SC since 1993 and has practiced in other locations for years prior.

-Shawn Nally Endo is the Upstate’s only specialist provider of the GentleWave® Procedure – a revolutionary alternative to root canals that removes the bacteria living throughout your root canal system while keeping your natural tooth intact.
+Nally Endo is the Upstate’s leading specialist provider of the GentleWave® Procedure – a revolutionary alternative to root canals that removes the bacteria living throughout your root canal system while keeping your natural tooth intact.
 Dr. Nally has been using the GentleWave® Procedure since the fall of 2017.
 For more information see the video below or check our FAQ section.

 What We Offer

 Nally Endo is committed to providing the best possible care for your patients.
 Our friendly, experienced staff uses state-of-the-art equipment, and we have a meticulous attention to detail when it comes to ensuring optimal patient outcomes.